GraphicsProgramming/blog/blog/2025/2025-05-09-blender-baking/index.md

 ![triangulate](triangulate.webp)

-Next you need to add a triangulate modifier to the low poly object, the exact options you pick here don't really matter but if you change them after the bake you must re-bake all maps.
+Next, you need to add a triangulate modifier to the low poly object.
+The exact options you pick here don't really matter, but if you change them after the bake you must re-bake all maps.

 # Creating a Bake Target Proxy